-Finally, on a more pessimistic note, the effects of the Missouri Eastern District Court of Appeals reversal of the 2007 ruling of the 20th Circuit Court regarding the proper level of the Franklin County Library District tax levy continue to impact the library system.
-This ruling and subsequent actions at the Circuit Court level resulted in the lowering of the Franklin County Library District's tax levy to 7.77 cents in 2011.
+The effects of the Missouri Eastern District Court of Appeals reversal of the 2007 ruling of the 20th Circuit Court regarding the proper level of the Franklin County Library District tax levy continue to impact the library system.
+The rulings and certifications of the Missouri State Auditor on all of the district's tax levies from 2000 to 2008 were deemed to be incorrect.
+This ruling resulted in the Franklin County Library District's tax levy to remain at 7.77 cents in 2012.
 This levy placed the library district at a rank of 131 out of 134 libraries in collecting taxes in Missouri.
-In this second year of a three year payback period, the effective tax rate was 5.89 cents which is the lowest in the state and resulted in a loss of \$289,658 for the library.
-It has been devastating that the rulings and certifications of the Missouri State Auditor on all of the district's tax levies from 2000 to 2008 were deemed to be incorrect.
+In this final year of a three year payback period, the effective tax rate was 5.89 cents which is the lowest in the state and resulted in a loss of \$289,658 for the library.